bdbch/cordlr-cli/docs/CLI.md

 Flags let you set options for the bot.

+ - `--start`: Start a background process for the bot.
+ - `--stop`: Stop the background process.
+ - `--restart`: Restart the background process.
  - `--version`: This package's version.
  - `--help`: Display help page.

 ## Installation